retroelec/T-HMI-C64/README.md

    - Go to "Settings" on your Android device.
    - Navigate to "Security and Privacy".
    - Navigate to "Additional Security Settings".
    - Navigate to "Install Unknown Apps".
 A list of installed apps appears.
-Allow Chrome to install unknown aps.
+Allow Chrome to install unknown apps.
 2. Download the APK file to your Android device: Click [here](https://github.com/retroelec/T-HMI-C64/blob/main/THMIC64KB/thmic64kb.apk)
 3. After the app has been downloaded, a message appears which allows you to open the file.
    Click on open and follow the on-screen instructions to complete the installation.